English Electric KDF9: Registers

 The CPU architecture featured three register sets.
 The Nest was a 16-deep pushdown stack of arithmetic registers, The SJNS (Subroutine Jump Nesting Store) was a similar stack of return addresses.
 The Q Store was a set of 16 index registers, each of 48 bits divided into Counter (C), Increment (I) and Modifier (M) parts of 16 bits each.
 Flags on a memory-reference instruction specified whether the address should be modified by the M part of a Q Store, and, if so, whether the C part should be decremented by 1 and the M part incremented by the contents of the I part.
 This made the coding of counting loops very efficient.
 Three additional Nest levels and one additional SJNS level were reserved to Director, the Operating System, allowing short-path interrupts to be handled without explicit register saving and restoring.
-As a result, the interrupt overhead was only 3 clock cycles.
+As a result, the interrupt overhead was only three clock cycles.

 Instruction set

-Instructions were of 1, 2 or 3 syllables.
-Most arithmetic took place at the top of the Nest and used zero-address, 1-syllable instructions, although address arithmetic and index updating were handled separately in the Q store.
-Q Store handling, and some memory reference instructions used 2 syllables.
+Instructions were of one, two, or three syllables.
+Although the word 'byte' had been coined by the designers of the IBM 7030 Stretch for a group of eight bits, it was not yet well known, and English Electric used the word 'syllable' for what is now called a byte.
+Most arithmetic took place at the top of the Nest and used zero-address, one-syllable instructions, although address arithmetic and index updating were handled separately in the Q store.
+Q Store handling, and some memory reference instructions used two syllables.
 Memory reference instructions with a 16-bit address offset, most jump instructions, and 16-bit literal load instructions, all used 3 syllables.

 Dense instruction coding, and intensive use of the register sets, meant that relatively few store accesses were needed for common scientific codes, such as scalar product and polynomial inner loops.
 This did much to offset the relatively slow core cycle time, giving the KDF9 about a third of the speed of its much more famous, but 8 times more expensive and much less commercially successful contemporary, the Manchester/Ferranti Atlas Computer.